Lineblocs/helm-chart/README.md

 4. Go in `web` or `voip` charts folder.

-5. Customize the chart's values in the `values.yaml` file according to your requirements.
+5. Customize the chart's values in the `values.yaml` file according to your requirements or even better: create a new one.
+   Please make sure that the storage classes used are the ones you want depending on your cloud provider.

 6. Don't forget to do either a build or an update of Helm dependencies if you haven't already :